Manufacture of wooden houses

 • Class 5 - wood permanently exposed to salt water

-If for wood in the first risk classes, resistance is solved with simpler treatments that can be applied on site after installation, the last classes require wood with superior properties, impregnated in autoclaves.
+While the resistance of wood in the first risk classes can be resolved with simpler treatments that can be applied on site after installation, the last classes require wood with superior properties, impregnated in autoclaves.

 Regulations on resistance to biodegradation

-Resistance to fungi and moulds is also regulated, with 4 degrees of biodegradation risk:
+Resistance to fungi and molds is also regulated 4 degrees of biodegradation risk:

 • Grade 1 - wood used indoors where moisture cannot cause xylophagous (wood-loving) fungi to grow and develop

-• Grade 2 - wood used indoors in areas with minimal risk of xylophagous fungi (rafters, battens, interior walls)
+• Grade 2 - wood used indoors in areas with minimal risk of xylophagous fungi (rafters, slats, interior walls)

-• Grade 3 - wood used outdoors where there is a risk of wood-boring insects and humidity can reach 30% (outdoor stairs, balconies, railings, wood for exterior cladding)
+• Grade 3 - wood used outdoors where there is a risk of xylophagous insects and humidity can reach 30% (exterior stairs, balconies, railings, exterior cladding)

-• Grade 4 - wood permanently in contact with the ground or permanently exposed to the weather (posts, house soles, shingles)
+• Grade 4 - wood permanently in contact with the ground or permanently exposed to the elements (posts, house sills, shingle)

-I will explain in a moment about the insect-fungicidal substances with which the wood is treated to resist these degrees of risk.
+I'll explain in a moment about the insect fungicides with which the wood is treated to withstand these degrees of risk.

 https://revistadinlemn.ro/product/abonament-revista-din-lemn/